NobodyPickedThis/Basic-Synthesizer/readme.txt

  2) Install dependencies using pip (numpy, matplotlib, mido, pyaudio)

- 3) Configure consts.py to recognize your hardware
+ 3) Configure consts.py to recognize your hardware (although autodetection should hopefully handle outputs if set to '')

  4) Run Synth.py